eagle840/killercoda-labs/pythonvenv/step1.md

 `apt install -y curl git sqlite3`{{exec}}

+you'll probably also need, if you'll be using machine learning packages

+`sudo apt-get install build-essential -y`{{exec}}

 ## Check Python versions

-Lets discover what version of Python we have
+Lets discover what version of Python we have.

 `python -V`{{execute}}